-FY 2018/2019 Access and Mobility Partnership Grants: Summary of Proposed Performance Measures and Targets
+FY 2018 Access and Mobility Partnership Grants: Summary of Proposed Performance Measures and Targets

-Recipient Project Description Performance Measures Outcome Measures Aaron E. Henry Community Health Services Center, Inc. Aaron E. Henry Community Health Services Center, Inc. will receive funding to launch a Rides to Recovery (R2R) Program to address NEMT services by increasing focus on preventive care, mental health, and substance abuse treatment in response to the opioid epidemic.
-Access to services using mobile technology; customer satisfaction for Rides to Recovery service; healthcare-related trips; emergency room rate of use for health center patients Rides to Recovery will decrease the emergency room utilization rate by 20% for health center patients; customer satisfaction surveys indicate 85% approval for Rides to Recovery service.
-Boat People S.O.S., Inc. Boat People S.O.S., Inc. will receive funding for the Health Awareness and Promotion Program (HAPP).
+Recipient Project Description Performance Measures Targeted Outcomes Aaron E. Henry Community Health Services Center, Inc. (Clarksdale, MS) Aaron E. Henry Community Health Services Center, Inc. will receive funding to launch a Rides to Recovery (R2R) Program to address NEMT services by increasing focus on preventive care, mental health, and substance abuse treatment in response to the Opioid epidemic.
+Access to services using mobile technology; customer satisfaction for Rides to Recovery service; healthcare related trips; emergency room rate of use for health center patients Rides to Recovery will decrease the emergency room utilization rate by 20% for health center patients; customer satisfaction surveys will indicate 85% approval for Rides to Recovery service Boat People S.O.S., Inc. (Falls Church, VA) Boat People S.O.S., Inc. will receive funding for the Health Awareness and Promotion Program (HAPP).
 This transportation project will increase access to public transportation for 200 Vietnamese American older adults with limited English and individuals with disabilities residing in Northern Virginia by improving the coordination of transportation services and non-emergency medical transportation services and expanding public transportation options.
-Number of referrals; number of participants who gain access to preventive health services; number of participants who utilize preventive services; participants' self-efficacy in accessing health services; frequency of communication among health care service providers regarding Vietnamese participants; health outcomes among Vietnamese participants; health behaviors practiced by Vietnamese participants; client attitude toward his/her own health status; client self-reported data on transportation costs related to care; client self-reported data on healthcare costs Specific measures under final development with project partners Capacity Builders, Inc. Capacity Builders, Inc. will receive funding for an Innovative Coordinated Access and Mobility Project focusing on transportation services to non-emergency medical services for the aging and people with disabilities populations in northwest New Mexico and Montezuma County, Colorado.
-The project will increase affordable access to care, improve health outcomes, and reduce healthcare costs in a predominantly rural region for people who do not have access to transportation to receive non-emergency medical services.
-New riders in Montezuma County; other measures under final development with project partners 150 residents (2/3 in Montezuma County) report improved access to healthcare Capitol Hill Village Capitol Hill Village will receive funding to improve health outcomes of low-income older adults and persons with disabilities by developing transportation skills through a travel training program designed to increase client transportation awareness, knowledge, and confidence.
-Peer Support Health Educators will work one-on-one with clients to assess transportation needs, enroll in appropriate transportation and assist in planning medical visits.
-Number of project partners; creation of materials that incentivize and inspire individuals to engage over a series of activities and over a time period; infrastructure to support peer health educator (PHE); number of culturally-competent, motivated peer health educators; PHE and community buy-in to programs; volunteerism from community members, engagement in Capitol Hill Village programs, leveraging of volunteers for community members; connection between project volunteers and community members through activities and programs; transportation awareness, knowledge, skills, and behavior of community members Low-income older adults and persons with disabilities (clients) will increase their awareness, knowledge and skills around transportation and use that to improve health outcomes through increased ability to make and keep medical appointments and be connected to wellness activities to 50% of baseline or more
+Number of referrals; number of participants who gain access to preventive health services; number of participants who utilize preventative services; participants' self-efficacy in accessing health services; frequency of communication among health care service providers regarding Vietnamese participants; health outcomes among Vietnamese participants; healthy behaviors practiced by Vietnamese participants; clients' attitude toward his/her own health status; clients' self-reported data on transportation costs related to care; clients' self-reported data on healthcare costs 80% of Vietnamese participants will report increased access to preventive health services; 90% of Vietnamese participants will report increased healthy behaviors; 85% of Vietnamese participants will report changed attitude toward his/ her own health status; 90% of Vietnamese participants will self-report data on transportation costs related to care Capacity Builders, Inc. (Farmington, NM) Capacity Builders, Inc. will receive funding for a project focusing on transportation services to non-emergency medical services for the aging and people with disabilities populations in Northwest New Mexico and Montezuma County, Colorado.
+The project will increase affordable access to care, improve health outcomes, and reduce healthcare costs in a predominantly rural region.
+Number of unduplicated rides; number of medical trips provided; percent of rides that arrive to destination on time 1000 new unduplicated rides in San Juan County, 500 medical trips provided over the course of the grant.
+On-time rides (+/-15 minutes of scheduled): 70% of rides to arrive to the destination on time as scheduled, 80% of rides to arrive at the destination on time as scheduled